MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

 ### Where will I see Places Finder when enabled?

-In the Places web app, you'll be introduced to Places Finder through multiple entry points.
+In the Places web app, you are introduced to Places Finder through multiple entry points.

 - You can find the Places Finder in the Places web app to book a conference room or desk.